kyrr0o/CSC173-Group-Activity-1/README.md

 <img width="576" height="455" alt="image" src="https://github.com/user-attachments/assets/f577bcef-a70d-476c-a6c1-ba2423f17057" />

+The training loss plot shows a rapid decrease in error during the first few epochs, followed by a gradual flattening curve.
+This indicates that the neural network successfully learned from the data.
+The loss continuously decreased and eventually stabilized, meaning the model reached convergence.
+Overall, this confirms that the network effectively minimized prediction errors and achieved good learning performance.

 ## TEAM COLLABORATION
 Each member contributed to different components of the network:
 - Weight and bias initialization